CelliesProjects/OpenStreetMap-esp32/README.md

 bool setTileProvider(int index)
 ```

-This function will switch to a tile provider (if) that is user defined in `src/TileProvider.hpp`.
+This function will switch to tile provider `index` defined in `src/TileProvider.hpp`.

 - Returns `true` and clears the cache on success.
 - Returns `false` -and the current tile provider is unchanged- if no provider at the index is defined.